Pufnstuf (film): Plot

 The witch steals the flute by disguising herself as a pretty dance instructor.
+Jimmy and Pufnstuf then head to Dr Blinky's and think of a plan to rescue Freddy.
+Jimmy then came of with an idea thanks to a talking chimney.
+Jimmy and his new friends recover the flute by disguising themselves as firemen while having Googy Gopher dig a tunnel to Witchiepoo's castle and faking a fire.
+As the gang celebrates their victory of saving Freddy, a mail carrier pelican named Orville Pelican showed up delivering the mail.
+This gives Pufnstuf and his friends an idea to get Jimmy and Freddy off the island.
+So they hitch a ride in Orville's beak but failed to take off and crashed into a rock due to the extra weight.

-Jimmy and his new friends recover the flute by having Gopher dig a tunnel to Witchiepoo's castle and faking a fire.
-Witchiepoo retaliates by bombing and destroying Pufnstuf's town.
-During the bombing, she is blown away by the west wind (portrayed as a cowboy head), which destroys her flying vehicle.
+When Witchiepoo receives a call from Boss Witch saying she's bringing her witch convention to Witchiepoo's castle and wants to see Freddy Flute, she retaliates by bombing and destroying Pufnstuf's town.
+During the rampage, she is blown away by the West Wind (portrayed as a cowboy head), which destroys her Vroom Broom.

-Jimmy is sorry for having endangered the Living Island inhabitants and leaves with his flute without telling them in order to prevent further danger.
-Witchiepoo returns to Pufnstuf's town and shrinks all of the inhabitants before casting them into her castle dungeon as prisoners.
+Jimmy feels sorry for having endangered the Living Island inhabitants and leaves with his flute without telling them in order to prevent further danger.
+Witchiepoo returns to Pufnstuf's town disguised as a flower and shrinks all of the inhabitants before casting them into her castle dungeon as prisoners.
 When Jimmy learns what has happened to the townspeople, he is resolved to save them.